 A rainy day on Long Island can be one of the most relaxing days you’re ever had when combined with a spa experience in the Hamptons.
 MAGNOLIA: A Wellness & Beauty Collective in Montauk features multiple spaces featuring licensed practitioners for both wellness and beauty.
 Also in Montauk, Gurney's Montauk Resort & Seawater Spa (pictured) offers healing treatments and an ocean-fed seawater pool.
-Spend a tranquil rainy day in the heart of the North Fork wine trail at Spa Belleza in Aquebogue.
+Spend a tranquil rainy day in the heart of the North Fork wine trail at Spa Bellezza in Aquebogue.
 At this serene sanctuary, you’ll choose from a bountiful menu of health-inspired treatments including spa, massage, facial, nail & foot care, and more.

 10. Tour a World-Famous Baseball Stadium (New York City)

 Credit: @evanflieskites on Instagram

 You might not think a baseball stadium would be a good place to visit when it rains, but a Classic Tour of Yankee Stadium is the perfect way to brighten any baseball fan’s day.
 Your tour of the 27-time World Series Champions’ home includes iconic locations such as Monument Park, where the Bronx Bombers' greatest legends are enshrined, and the New York Yankees Museum, where you’ll get up close to historic baseball artifacts and learn about Yankee Stadium events which go beyond baseball.